As a savvy business owner, you’re already aware of this: a business loan can help you grow your business in multiple and unexpected ways.

 These factors will determine if you get approved for a business loan, so make sure you fully understand them before applying!

 1. The number of years that you have been in business

-This is one of the most important business loan requirements since if you are a new company or have set up operations recently, the likelihood of getting a loan is low.
+This is one of the most critical business loan requirements.
+If you are a new company or have set up operations recently, the likelihood of getting a loan is low.

 Fortunately, not every lender insists that a company should be two years old to be considered for a loan.
 You are eligible to apply for a Camino Financial small business loan if your venture has been operating for a minimum of nine months.

 2. The type of industry that you operate in

 A lender may view specific sectors as unacceptable.
 They may be unwilling to advance money to companies that work in these areas.

 This list could include gambling and pawn shops.
 A bank may not want to provide finance to such businesses as it could harm their reputation.